 Daily consumption of pistachios over 12 weeks improves dietary profile without increasing body weight in healthy women: A randomized controlled intervention.
-(2020).
+(Fantino et al, 2020).

 A randomised controlled intervention showed that a daily intake of 44g (250 kcal) of pistachios over 12 weeks improved dietary profile without increasing body weight or changing body composition in healthy women.

 Association of nuts and unhealthy snacks with subclinical atherosclerosis among children and adolescents with overweight and obesity.
-(2019).
+(Aghayan et al, 2019).

 Participants with highest nut intake had nearly 60% lower risk of high cIMT, a marker of atherosclerosis, compared to those in the lowest tertile of nut consumption.

 Metabolizable energy from cashew nuts is less than that predicted by Atwater Factors.
-(2019).
+(Baer et al, 2019).

 The average available energy content of a 30g handful of cashews is 137kcal – 16% lower than what is found on food labels.
 These results are in line with previous studies suggesting that the Atwater factors over-estimate the calories in nuts.

 Mixed nut consumption may improve cardiovascular disease risk factors in overweight and obese adults.
-(2019).
+(Abbaspour et al, 2019).

-Supplementation of 42.5g/day of mixed nuts into a usual diet significantly decreased insulin levels, glucose, BMI and body weight, compared to an isocaloric pretzel snack in an 8-week RCT.
+In this 8-week randomised controlled trial, supplementation of 42.5g/day of mixed nuts into a usual diet significantly decreased insulin levels, glucose, BMI and body weight, compared to an isocaloric pretzel snack.

-Effects of long-term walnut supplementation on body weight in free-living elderly: results of a randomized controlled trial.
-(2018).
+Effects of long-term walnut supplementation on body weight in free-living elderly: Results of a randomized controlled trial.
+(Bitok et al, 2018).

 Healthy adults (mean age 69 years) were randomised to receive 28-56g walnuts/day to incorporate into their usual diet or no walnuts (the control).
 After 2 years, no significant differences were observed between the control and walnut groups regarding body weight or body fat.
 Lean body mass, waist circumference, and waist-to-hip ratio remained essentially unchanged.
 The results indicate that incorporating walnuts does not adversely affect weight.

-Walnut consumption in a weight reduction intervention: effects on body weight, biological measures, blood pressure and satiety.
-(2017).
+Walnut consumption in a weight reduction intervention: Effects on body weight, biological measures, blood pressure and satiety.
+(Rock et al, 2017).

-Walnut-enriched reduced energy diet promotes weight loss and improves heart health via reducing cholesterol and blood pressure more-so than reduced energy diet without walnuts.
+This research found that a walnut-enriched, reduced-energy diet promotes weight loss and improves heart health, via reducing cholesterol and blood pressure, more-so than a reduced-energy diet without walnuts.

 Changes in diet and lifestyle and long-term weight gain in women and men.
-(2011).
+(Mozaffarin et al, 2011).

 In this study, 4-year weight change was most strongly associated with the intake of potato chips (1.69 lb), potatoes (1.28 lb), sugar-sweetened beverages (1.00 lb), unprocessed red meats (0.95 lb), and processed meats (0.93 lb) and was inversely associated with the intake of vegetables (-0.22 lb), whole grains (-0.37 lb), fruits (-0.49 lb), nuts (-0.57 lb), and yogurt (-0.82 lb).